howtographql/howtographql/content/backend/graphql-node-typescript/1-project-setup.md

 ### Requirements

-- NodeJS installed on your operation system ([instructions](https://nodejs.org/en/download/package-manager/)).
+- Have NodeJS installed on your operation system ([instructions](https://nodejs.org/en/download/package-manager/)).
 You can use any recent version (12/14/16).
 - Your favorite terminal configured (you are going to use it a lot!)
 - Run `node -v`, `npm -v`, `npx -v` in your terminal and make sure these commands are available for use.